 - 1.6 The distribution of the ALC grades is shown on the attached map.
 The information is presented at a scale of 1:5,000; it is accurate at this level but any enlargement would be misleading.
-This map supercedes any previous ALC information for this site. - 1.7 At the time of survey the site was mostly an old orchard, which was overgrown with weeds.
-However a significant amount of the surveyed area is currently under urban use, as a service station, a hauliers yard and housing. - 1.8 A general description of the grades and subgrades is provided as an appendix.
-The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.
+This map supersedes any previous ALC information of this site. - 1.7 At the time of survey the land use on the site was orchard for the most part, with a small area of wheat. - 1.8 A general description of the grades and subgrades is provided as appendix I. The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.

-2.0 Climate
+2. Climate